borgbackup/borg/docs/internals/data-structures.rst

 All units are Bytes.

-It is assuming every chunk is referenced exactly once (if you have a lot of duplicate chunks, you will have less chunks than estimated above).
+It is assuming every chunk is referenced exactly once (if you have a lot of duplicate chunks, you will have fewer chunks than estimated above).

 It is also assuming that typical chunk size is 2^HASH_MASK_BITS (if you have a lot of files smaller than this statistical medium chunk size, you will have